-Democrats Can Calm Their 2020 Election Anxiety By Accepting There's No One Else
+Democrats Can Calm Their 2020 Election Anxiety By Accepting That There's No One Else

 The last person to get into the race this late and get the nomination was in 1992 when Arkansas Gov. Bill Clinton got into the race in October 1991.

 "That's the last time that worked, and we didn't have email addresses," Simmons said.
-"We were carrying cell phones around in duffel bags."
+"We were carrying cellphones around in duffel bags."

 What's more, Clinton's entry was after a sleepy summer in the primary when other potentially major candidates declined to run.
 Clinton himself faced party hand-wringing with rumors of infidelity highlighted by the Gennifer Flowers saga and because of accusations of being a Vietnam draft dodger.